China's economic slowdown woes dent benchmark iron ore futures

 "As steel mills' profits are relatively low and with expectations of annual output controls, there's limited room for further increase of molten iron production," analysts with GF Futures wrote in a note.

-GF Futures expected ferrous prices mainly driven by steel products demand in the next term, and iron ore prices could continue to fluctuate before consumption improves.
+GF Futures expected ferrous prices to be mainly driven by steel products demand in the next term, and iron ore prices to continue to fluctuate before consumption improves.

-Construction material steel rebar on the Shanghai Futures Exchange SRBcv1, for October delivery, was flat at 4,498 yuan a tonne.
+Construction material steel rebar on the Shanghai Futures Exchange SRBcv1, for October delivery, inched up 0.2% to 4,505 yuan a tonne.

-Futures of hot-rolled coils SHHCcv1, used in the manufacturing sector, edged down 0.2% to 4,627 yuan per tonne.
+Futures of hot-rolled coils SHHCcv1, used in the manufacturing sector, ended down 0.1% to 4,632 yuan per tonne.

 The June delivery for Shanghai stainless steel SHSScv1 faltered 0.4% to 18,530 yuan a tonne.

-(Reporting by Min Zhang in Beijing and Enrico Dela Cruz in Manila; Editing by Sherry Jacob-Phillips)
+(Reporting by Min Zhang in Beijing and Enrico Dela Cruz in Manila; Editing by Sherry Jacob-Phillips and Tom Hogue)

 ((min.zhang@thomsonreuters.com; (8610) 5669-2105;))